Topological quantum field theory for dormant opers: Introduction

-The assignment $y \mapsto {^t(} \frac{d^{n-1}y}{dx^{n-1}}, \cdots, \frac{dy}{dx}, y)$ gives a bijective correspondence between the solutions of the equation $D y=0$ and the horizontal (relative to $\nabla$) sections of this vector bundle.
-A vector bundle equipped with a connection of the form (\ref{ee300}) is nothing but an example of an oper.
-Indeed, $\mr{PGL}_n$-opers is gauge equivalent to such a connection via projectivization by $\mr{GL}_n \migisurj \mr{PGL}_n$ (cf. ~\cite{Wak5}, Theorem D).
-The point is that the differential equation $D y =0$ (associated with $D$ as in (\ref{ee650})) has a full set of algebraic solutions if and only if the corresponding connection has vanishing $p$-curvature, i.e., the corresponding $\mr{PGL}_n$-oper is dormant (cf. ~\cite{Katz2}, (6.0.5), Proposition).
-Thus, the algebraic-solution problem under consideration leads naturally one to the study of the moduli of dormant $\mr{PGL}_n$-opers.
+A vector bundle equipped with a connection of the form (\ref{ee300}) provides an oper.
+Indeed, any $\mr{PGL}_n$-oper can be represented, via a gauge transformation, by such a connection (cf. ~\cite[Theorem D]{Wak5}).
+Under a certain assumption on the subprincipal symbol of $D$ (i.e., the assumption that the $1$-st order differential equation determined from the subprincipal symbol using the manner discussed in ~\cite[Remark 4.30]{Wak5} has a nonzero solution), the differential equation $D y =0$ associated with $D$ as in (\ref{ee650}) has a full set of solutions if and only if the associated $\mr{PGL}_n$-oper is dormant (cf. ~\cite[(6.0.5), Proposition]{Katz2}).